Do you have employees who performed work in Norway in 2022? Don’t forget the annual wage report.

 Note that for charitable and non-profit organizations, special rules apply.

-The end of year certificate was an official form.
-The annual wage report, however, has no legal requirements with regards to the lay out.
+The annual wage report, has no legal requirements with regards to the layout.
 As long as the mandatory information is included, it is up to each employer to decide the format of the summary.

 There are a few cases where the employer is exempted from submitting the annual report to the employees.
-The employer is not required to give a summary if:
+Employers do not need to submit such information if: